Preservation & Methodology

 - Route-stable URLs preserve long-term citation and backlink value for researchers and production teams.

-- Stabilization corrects for gate weave and registration errors inherent to amateur film cameras without cropping or losing frame content.
+- Stabilization: Gate weave and registration errors — common in amateur film cameras — are corrected digitally without cropping the frame or losing edge content.

-- Damage reduction: Scratches, dust, and minor tears are addressed frame-by-frame.
-Heavy damage is documented rather than aggressively removed to avoid introducing artifacts.
+- Damage reduction: Scratches, dust, hair, and minor tears are addressed frame-by-frame.
+Heavy damage is documented and handled conservatively to avoid introducing digital artifacts that would compromise authenticity.

-- No AI upscaling or generation: We do not use AI to generate, extend, or synthetically upscale footage.
-What you see is what the film captured.
+- No AI generation or synthetic upscaling: We do not use AI tools to generate, extend, interpolate, or synthetically upscale any footage.
+Every frame you see originated on physical film.

-Every clip is tagged with structured metadata to support search, licensing workflows, and editorial discovery.
+A well-preserved clip that no one can find is a clip that can't be used.
+Every clip in our archive is tagged with structured metadata designed for editorial workflows and discovery.
 Our catalog currently spans over 160,000 vintage clips from the 1930s through the 1980s, covering 125 countries and more than 900 cities worldwide.

-- Temporal tagging: Shot year and decade are assigned based on film stock type, camera model evidence, and visual dating of the content.
+- Temporal tagging: Shot year and decade are assigned based on film stock type, camera model evidence, and visual dating of the content, validated against physical and visual evidence.

 - Geographic tagging: City, region, and country are documented from reel labels, handwritten notes, identifiable landmarks, and contextual research.

-- Subject classification: Clips are tagged by theme — family life, travel, holidays, landmarks, street scenes, nature, and more — enabling editors to find footage by concept, not just keyword.
+- Subject classification: Clips are tagged by theme — family life, travel, holidays, landmarks, street scenes, nature, vehicles, architecture, and more — enabling editors to find footage by concept, not just keyword.

-- Structured data: Schema.org markup and structured metadata support video indexing by search engines and stock footage platforms.
+- Structured data: Schema.org markup on every clip page supports discoverability by search engines and video indexing services.

 - Consistent naming: Standardized title conventions by year, place, and historical context ensure predictable and searchable clip titles across the archive.

-- Original reels are stored in a climate-controlled preservation vault to slow further chemical degradation.
+- Original reels are stored in our climate-controlled preservation vault to slow further chemical degradation and protect against humidity, temperature swings, and light exposure.

-- Digitized masters are stored at full 4K resolution as archival-grade files, separate from the compressed delivery formats used for licensing.
+- Archival-grade digital masters are maintained at full 4K resolution, independent of the compressed files distributed for licensing.

 - Our scanning backlog is prioritized by condition risk: the most fragile reels are preserved first.